 - Employment must not only be related to your major field of study, but must also be a required part of the program or course.
-A good test for "required" would to ask the question, "Can I graduate without this training opportunity?" and "Is this training required of all students in my program or in this course?".
-The answer to the first question should be "no" and the answer to the second should be "yes".
+A good test for "required" would to ask the question, "Can I graduate without this training opportunity?" or "Is this training required as part of a course or program, such as internship credits, that count towards my degree?"
+The answer to the first question should be "no" or the answer to the second should be "yes".

 - Student must complete the CPT application form and submit all required documents by the drop/add deadline of the semester in which the CPT will be used